dowjones/opensearch-blog/BLOG.md

 ###### Creating traces

 We need to create/propagate traces to be able to use a distributed tracing pipeline.
-Open telemetry provides a collection of tools such as API, SDK and integrates with popular languages and framework to integrate with greater OpenTelemetry ecosystem, such as OpenTelemetry Protocol (OTLP) and the OpenTelemetry Collector.
+Open telemetry provides a collection of tools such as API, SDK and integrates with popular languages and frameworks to integrate with greater OpenTelemetry ecosystem, such as OpenTelemetry Protocol (OTLP) and the OpenTelemetry collector.

 Open Telemetry provides a [status page](https://opentelemetry.io/status/) to keep track of its multiple tools as they go stable.
-It also provides for documentation on how to create distributed traces for your service both [manually or with auto instrumentation](https://opentelemetry.io/docs/concepts/instrumenting/)
+It also provides documentation on how to create distributed traces for your service both [manually or with auto instrumentation](https://opentelemetry.io/docs/concepts/instrumenting/)

 The documentation is more than enough to get you started with creating standard otel traces for your service.

 ###### Propagating traces

-Once we have traces created for services, it is important to be able to do context propagation to convert these traces to distributed traces.
+Once we have traces created for services, context propagation is required to convert these traces to distributed traces.
 Context propagation facilitates the movement of context between services and processes.
 Context is injected into a request and extracted by a receiving service to parent new spans.
-That service may then make additional requests, and inject context to be sent to other services…and so on.
+That service may then make additional requests and inject context to be sent to other services...and so on.

 There are several protocols for context propagation that OpenTelemetry recognizes.